 There are a lot of us now - content marketers, that is.
-According to this article titled ‘Content marketing goes mainstream’, a whole heck of a lot more now than at this time last year.
+According to an article titled ‘Content marketing goes mainstream’ (link is broken, sorry!), a whole heck of a lot more now than at this time last year.

 Where is all that content coming from?
 Well, many of the ideas come from reading others’ content.
 In fact, that’s one of the top tips you’ll find content marketers sharing: search the web and see what other people are writing about.

 When you think about it that way, doesn't it start to seem like a big machine feeding on itself?
 Much of the content we create is being read by other content creators, especially in the B2B world, and used for inspiration to create more content.

 Surely the frenzy has to end somewhere.
 I find it hard to look forward and imagine the future of this big new endeavour that so many of us have embraced.
 I can’t help but think that capacity will become an issue but what form will it take?
 Will we run out of internet space?
 Will we max out on our ability to take it all in?
 Will the web simply become so saturated with information that value is too hard to find?

 @DaleyProgress @organizerjane Idea for you: Rec 6 newsletters today before 11 am.
 All are good.
 Want to retweet.
 Very little time.
 Help!

 — Mary Jane Copps (@thephoneladyca) November 19, 2013

 Whatever it is, it will happen sooner or later.
 We don’t know how long this content machine will last so we need to make the most of the opportunity.
 As content creators, we want to provide the very best value we can.
 As readers, with increased volume, we’ll need processes to recognize credibility.